-In deciding how to vote on this proposal, the Board urges you to carefully consider the actions taken and the major changes related to the Company's executive compensation practices made in response to last year's advisory vote, more fully described in the Compensation Discussion and Analysis beginning on page 14.
+In deciding how to vote on this proposal, the Board urges you to carefully consider the actions taken and the major changes related to the Company's executive compensation practices made in response to stockholder input, more fully described in the Compensation Discussion and Analysis beginning on page 14.
 We encourage stockholders to review the Compensation Disclosure and Analysis above.
 Our creation of value over time is due to the efforts of our talented and committed executives.
 As discussed above in Compensation Discussion and Analysis, the Board believes that our current executive compensation program directly links executive compensation to our financial performance and aligns the interests of our executive officers with those of our stockholders.
 Our Board also believes that our executive compensation program provides our executive officers with a balanced compensation package that includes a reasonable base salary along with annual and long-term incentive compensation plans that are based on the Company's financial performance.
-For 2012, about 73 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 64 percent.
-"Performance-based" compensation includes non-equity incentive awards, option awards, and equity incentive and market-based stock awards.
-These incentive plans are designed to reward our executive officers on both an annual and long-term basis if they attain specified target goals, the attainment of which do not require the taking of an unreasonable amount of risk, as discussed above in Compensation Risk Assessment.
-Our stockholders did not vote in favor of executive compensation in 2012 as discussed above in Consideration of the 2012 Say On Pay Vote.
-We believe this was caused in part by a short-term decline in our stock price beginning in mid-November 2011 that ended in mid-January 2012.
-This decline in total stockholder return proved temporary.
+For 2013, about 70 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 63 percent.
+"Performance-based" compensation includes non-equity incentive awards, restricted stock awards, option awards, and performance share units.
+These incentive plans are designed to reward our executive officers on both an annual and long-term basis if they attain specified target goals, the attainment of which do not require the taking of an unreasonable amount of risk, as discussed above in Compensation Risk.
+Our stockholders voted in favor of executive compensation in 2013 as discussed above in Consideration of the 2013 Say On Pay Vote.

-As a result of the negative vote, the Compensation Committee recommended changes to our executive compensation program, which were approved by the Board, as described above.
+The Compensation Committee recommended changes to our executive compensation program, which were approved by the Board, as described above.
 We believe our executive compensation program is intended to achieve the objective of aligning executives' interests with those of stockholders.
 It rewards executives for long-term growth in the value of Capital Stock through encouraging them to hold a significant amount of the Company's equity; paying for performance through both cash and equity-based incentives that, in turn, provide greater rewards for stronger performance of the Company as a whole and the Company's business units; paying competitively in order to attract and retain senior executives; and creating incentives to maximize the long-term growth of the Company's business.
 The weighting of incentive compensation toward long-term awards discourages short term risk taking.
 Rolling performance targets also discourage such behavior.
 Further, the Company's Stock Ownership Guidelines discourage such behavior by aligning employees' interests with those of stockholders.

-The elements of the Company's compensation program include base salary, annual cash incentive compensation and long-term incentive compensation in the forms of stock option awards, restricted stock awards and awards under the LTIP (in the form of cash and restricted and fully vested stock awards).
-Each salary, annual cash incentive compensation and pension and welfare benefits plan amount is established by the non-employee members of the Board of Directors based upon levels that the Compensation Committee and such Board members determine are competitive and are intended to reward for current and past performance, while longer-term incentives such as stock option awards, restricted stock awards and awards under the LTIP, are intended to create incentive for future growth.
-Restricted stock awards generally vest on the fourth anniversary of the date granted.
+The elements of the Company's compensation program include base salary, annual cash incentive compensation and long-term incentive compensation in the forms of stock option awards, performance share units, and restricted stock awards.
+Each salary, annual cash incentive compensation and pension and welfare benefits plan amount is established by the non-employee members of the Board of Directors based upon levels that the Compensation Committee and such Board members determine are competitive and are intended to reward for current and past performance, while longer-term incentives such as stock option awards, restricted stock awards, and performance share units, are intended to create incentive for future growth.
+Previously granted restricted stock awards generally vest on the fourth anniversary of the date granted.